Dav1com/discord4class/README.md

 [Join the support server]!

 ## Self Hosting
-If you are using Windows or Linux, I provide binaries for most versions, but I only tested then on Windows 10 x64, and CentOS 8, you can download them from [Releases]
+If you are using Windows or Linux, I provide binaries (you still need to have the .NET 5.0 Runtime installed), you can download them from [Releases]

 Or you can [Build](#building) the project yourself

+Once you have the binaries, read [Running](#running)

 ## Building
 ### Requirements